 Outpatient addiction treatment is less restrictive than inpatient programs.
 Outpatient recovery programs usually require multiple office visits each month with a specialized addiction treatment doctor and a licensed addiction counselor.
 Counseling sessions can be individual or group sessions.

 These sessions focus on drug abuse education, and teach addicted people how to cope without their drug.
 Outpatient drug rehabilitation can be a good stand-alone option for someone with a mild to moderate addiction, or it can be part of a long-term treatment program.

 IT’S TIME TO TAKE YOUR LIFE BACK

-Let us help you break the chains of your addiction.
-Our team of caring physicians will help you overcome your addiction with minimal withdrawal discomfort and low stress.
-In addition you will have access to addiction therapists who will help you break the circle of addiction and stay on the path to live a drug free life.
+Win back control of your mind and soul.
+End the mental and physical illness this disease has brought upon you and the torture and suffering it has caused your dear ones.
+Let us guide you to crack the chains of your addiction.
+Our troop of caring and loving physicians will help you heal your addiction with basic withdrawal displeasure and low stress.
+In addition, you will get an approach to addiction therapist who will support you crack the chain of addiction and to stay on the way to live a drug-free life.